toasterparty/metroid-prime-bingo/rules.md

 # Rules

-In addition to standard Metroid Prime Randomizer racing rules, the followin rules apply:
+In addition to standard Metroid Prime Randomizer racing rules, the following rules apply:

 # Modes